8/16/2024

 Analyst, Carnegie

-Thank you sorry three questions.
-First I don't know if you have comment on the occupancy levels for for what I missed the first part of the call.
-Second question a bit lower here how much of that would you say come from various items of one of nature versus the lower occupancy in social care you commented about and in Norway may be difficult to say but how much do you think Mardin benefits right now from the tight supply situation and do you think it's reasonable to assume the current Mardins will be sustainable longer term with the more normalization of of demand or demand supply?
+Thank you.
+Sorry.
+Three questions.
+First, I don't know if you have comment on the occupancy levels for Vardag.
+I missed the first part of the call.
+Second question is, a bit lower here how much of that would you say come from various items of war or more one of nature versus the lower occupancy in social care you commented about and in norway may be difficult to say but how much do you think modern benefits right now from the tight supply situation and do you think it's reasonable to assume the current models will be sustainable longer term with a more normalization of demand or demand supply?
 Thank you.

 speaker